MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 After you successfully provision your Commerce environment, you must complete a few post-provisioning steps to prepare it for use.
 Some steps are optional, depending on the aspects of the system that you want to use.
 You can always complete the optional steps later.

-For information about how to configure your Commerce environment after you provision it, see [Configure a Commerce environment](cpe-post-provisioning.md).
-For information about how to configure optional features for your Commerce environment, see [Configure optional features for a Commerce environment](cpe-optional-features.md).
+For information about how to configure your Commerce environment after you provision it, see [Configure a Commerce sandbox environment](cpe-post-provisioning.md).
+For information about how to configure optional features for your Commerce environment, see [Configure optional features for a Commerce sandbox environment](cpe-optional-features.md).

 ## Prerequisites